 Become a Mentor - current TUoS students

-The Widening Participation team employs current students as student mentors for the US in Schools Mentoring programme, to mentor pupils in years 9-11 and possibly in Year 12 in one of our partner schools.
-The application process for this is still open.
+The Widening Participation team employs current students as student mentors for the US in Schools Mentoring programme, to mentor pupils in years 9 and 12-13.

 Mentor Applicants should have a keen interest in working with young people and supporting the local community.
-They should also have an understanding of the widening access to Higher Education agenda, and be willing to commit to the programme through the full academic year.
+They should also have an understanding of the widening access to Higher Education agenda, and be willing to commit to the programme in a weekly session through the full school academic year.

 The University of Sheffield is committed to safeguarding children and young people.

 If you are interested in the role, please download and read the Job Description and Person Specification carefully to check your eligibility.
 These are available on the Student Ambassador webpage below.

 We welcome applications from all students who meet the criteria outlined in the person specification.
 However we are particularly interested in receiving an application from you if you meet one or more of the following criteria:

 - Attended a school that has low progression rates to Higher Education

 - From a group that is currently under-represented in Higher Education - i.e. a student from a low progression area, a Black or Minority Ethnic student (BME) / Care experienced, Young Carer or Estranged students

 - Are the first member of your family to go to university (siblings excluded)